janosh/thesis/thesis.typ

 This reinforces the need for future models to train on more diverse datasets less biased towards near-equilibrium structures than #mptrj.
 The #link("https://alexandria.icams.rub.de")[Alexandria dataset] @schmidt_crystal_2021 @schmidt_machinelearningassisted_2023 offers a compelling choice for a highly diverse open dataset specifically engineered for training foundational GNN potentials.
-It contains PBE, PBEsol and SCAN data with a more even distribution of elements and crystal symmetries than MP which is heavily oxide-dominated (see @fig:mp-element-counts-by-occurrence).
+It contains PBE, #pbe-sol and SCAN data with a more even distribution of elements and crystal symmetries than MP which is heavily oxide-dominated (see @fig:mp-element-counts-by-occurrence).
 Alexandria's impressive size of over #si1(3e6) PBE geometry optimizations ($~20$x the size of MP), #si1(15e4) of which resulted in relaxed structures less than #si4[50meV/atom] above the convex hull, provide good coverage of both ground-state and metastable regions of the PES.
-The #link("https://github.com/materialsproject/atomate2/pull/532")[#matpes] collaboration will likewise help fill this data gap, which we launched in the second half of 2023 to generate an even higher-fidelity diverse MLFF training set at the r2SCAN level of theory with #ord(5) structures specifically sampled from high-temperature MLMD trajectories to cover far-from-equilibrium regions of the PES.
+The #link("https://github.com/materialsproject/atomate2/pull/532")[#matpes] collaboration will likewise help fill this data gap, which we launched in the second half of 2023 to generate an even higher-fidelity diverse MLFF training set at the #r2scan level of theory with #ord(5) structures specifically sampled from high-temperature MLMD trajectories to cover far-from-equilibrium regions of the PES.
-At time of writing, #matpes has reached #si1(13e4) r2SCAN completed static calculations of #si1[300K] #m3gnet$$-MD snapshots with a similar number at #si1[600K] and #si1[900K] hopefully to be finished by the end of 2024.
+At time of writing, #matpes has reached #si1(13e4) #r2scan completed static calculations of #si1[300K] #m3gnet$$-MD snapshots with a similar number at #si1[600K] and #si1[900K] hopefully to be finished by the end of 2024.
 #matpes uses the latest `PBE_64` VASP pseudo-potentials which offer increased accuracy for several rare-earth elements as well as finer convergence settings than #link(mp-relax-set-url)[`MPRelaxSet`] which generated all data in #mptrj.

 // To realize the full potential of these models, we will need to pivot significant resources to generate large quantities of higher-than-PBE fidelity training data.